-Motion detectors are an integral part of a home security system, used mainly to monitor the presence of unwanted intruders.
+Motion detection is an integral part of a home security system, used mainly to monitor the presence of unwanted intruders.

-As essential as they are to safety, however, incorporating detectors into your home may feel overwhelming and raise more questions than answers.
+As essential as they are to safety, however, incorporating detectors into your monitoring system may feel overwhelming and raise more questions than answers.
 How do they work?
 Where and how should you install them?
 And how do you source the right detectors for your home?

 Relax.
 At Vivint, we have the answers.
-Keep reading to get the information you need to fortify your home and ensure the safety of your family with motion detector technology.
+Keep reading to get the information you need to fortify your home and ensure the safety of your family with motion-sensing technology.

 How do motion detectors work?